hasmukhsingh9901/hasmukhsingh9901/README.md

 - 🔭 **Currently working on:** Advanced Micro-frontend architectures.
 - 👯 **Looking to collaborate on:** Open-source React libraries & SaaS products.
 - 💬 **Ask me about:** React state management, Tailwind hacks, or SEO optimization.
-- ⚡ **Fun fact:** I believe if a UI isn't responsive, it's not a UI.

 ---